afqueiruga/ffc/README.rst

 FFC: The FEniCS Form Compiler
 -----------------------------

+This is afq's fork to include contacts.
+All of the work is on the `contact_domain` branch which was not merged in.

 FFC is a compiler for finite element variational forms.
 From a high-level description of the form, it generates efficient low-level C++ code that can be used to assemble the corresponding discrete